Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 To learn the structure of a sparse, nonlocal Hamiltonian, we established a protocol to estimate the Pauli spectrum of any Hamiltonian by sampling its (referenceless) pseudo-Choi state.
 Parallel to other works which establish quantum analogues of the Goldreich--Levin algorithm for unitaries~\cite{montanaro2010quantum,angrisani2023learning} and local Hamiltonians~\cite{gutierrez2024simple,bakshi2024structure}, our result establishes a version for nonlocal Hamiltonians.
 In fact, this algorithm is applicable not only to Hamiltonians but to any matrix that we can efficiently block encode.
 It would be interesting to find applications of this result in other contexts.

 While our work affirms that it is possible to efficiently learn any Pauli-sparse Hamiltonian from queries to its time evolution, many important questions remain open.
 We list a few below.

 \begin{enumerate} \item Is there an information-theoretic separation between Hamiltonian learning protocols with and without time reversal?
 While exponential separations have been established in unitary learning problems~\cite{cotler2023information,schuster2024random}, these results do not immediately translate to our sparse Hamiltonian learning problem.
 Since we have established that this problem can be solved in polynomial time, any separation can only be polynomially large.
-Investigating the (im)possibility of nearly Heisenberg-limited scaling without time reversal would be an important question to address in this context.

 \item Can the time resolution of our algorithms be improved?
 Because the small resolution arises from controlization, an access model given $\ctrl{}{e^{-\i H t}}$ immediately bypasses this issue.
 Within the controlization perspective, an analysis of randomized block encodings (e.g., as in \cite{martyn2024halving}) might be useful.